evert/evert.github.com/_posts/2015/2015-12-29-sabre-xml-value-objects.md

 This system has some limitations, as it doesn't for example work with XML attributes, but for those cases you can still fall back on the other facilities to get access to those.
+If you paid attention so far, then yes this implies that the earlier example was not complete: the `<link>` elements would not have correctly been parsed.

 For a full demonstration of this, we're releasing a [`sabre/xml-atom`][2] package that's basically a full Atom parser.
 This acts both as a real package for parsing atom, as well as a demonstration of how you would go about this.
+This package *does* parse everything correctly, and thankfully it's fairly simple.

 Anyway, I'm pretty excited about this project.
 It's the #1 hit on Packagist when searching for 'XML', and install rates have increased quite a bit.
 I would